PabloBona/hello-react-front-end/README.md

 ## 🚀 Getting Started <a name="getting-started"></a>

 To get the project up and running on your local machine, follow these steps.

+## 🔗 Integration with Hello Rails Back-End <a name="integration-with-hello-rails-back-end"></a>

+This front-end application is designed to work in conjunction with the [Hello Rails Back-End](https://github.com/PabloBona/hello-rails-back-end) project.
+The back-end project provides a server API, and this front-end application makes requests to `http://localhost:3000/api/greetings/random` to fetch random greetings.
+Ensure that the back-end server is running before using this front-end application.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Prerequisites